grafana/tempo-operator/docs/api.md

 NOTE: currently this field is not considered.
-Components defines requierements for a set of tempo components.
+Components defines requirements for a set of tempo components.

 <table>
     <thead>